JJWallis/bookmark-landing-page/README.md

 }
 ```

 As mentioned in the previous paragraph, this project was a major step up for me in my whole development process, and as such for this project I used Sass to organise all my CSS.
 I adopted the 7-1 pattern as described on the official Sass docs, whilst making great use of multiple other features a pre-processor provides us with.
-These include nesting with the '&' operator to inherit the parent selector (as shown above), as well as basic mixins which are able to dynamically generate re-usable sections of CSS code.
+These include nesting with the '&' operator to inherit the parent selector, as well as basic mixins which are able to dynamically generate re-usable sections of CSS code based on potential arguments we provide to them in a function like syntax.

-I included the above code example specifically to touch upon the blue background SVG which we had to manually create, as well as control in a responsive manner as the design adapted.
+I included the above code example specifically to touch upon the blue background SVG which we had to manually create, as well as control in a responsive manner as the design responded.
 In order to create this shape, I had to research additional information about the basics of XML code, and the tags we can use to create desired shapes such as the `<cicle>` tag.
 In order to control the asset, I created two different versions of the SVG shape regarding its width, including one very wide version for desktop viewports.
 I combined this with a fluid horizontal width to allow it to keep growing for ultra-wide displays, whilst staying pinned to the middle of the hero image which was being centered by the max-width utility class.

 ```scss
 &:hover::after {